 Here is an example to illustrate:

-The meaning of word “yes” in business English is generally either approval or at least a sign that the person you are talking to is following what you are saying.
-However, every non-Japanese working with Japanese colleagues will have had the experience of a conversation in English where the Japanese counterpart has been responding by using “yes” over and over again regardless of whether they in fact disagreed with the message or even failed to understand its meaning.
-It is difficult for Non-Japanese coming from a Western cultural background to understand that particular communicational behaviour when they experience it for the first time.
+The meaning of the word “yes” in business English is generally either approval or at least a sign that the person you are talking to is following what you are saying.
+However, every non-Japanese working with Japanese colleagues will have had the experience of a conversation in English where the Japanese counterpart has been responding by using “yes” over and over again regardless of whether they, in fact, disagreed with the message or even failed to understand its meaning.
+It is difficult for non-Japanese coming from a Western cultural background to understand that particular communicational behavior when they experience it for the first time.

-To recap, Japanese that are talking in English will often use “yes” the same way they would when speaking Japanese which inevitably creates typical cross-cultural misunderstandings as the one described here.
+To recap, Japanese that are talking in English will often use “yes” the same way they would when speaking Japanese which inevitably creates typical cross-cultural misunderstandings like the one described here.